This 2 weeks in Thailand cost breakdown should help you understand roughly how much you should budget for a trip to Thailand.

-For some reason I have now long forgotten, I kept very serious track of what we spent our money on while we were traveling around southeast Asia.
+For some reason I have now long forgotten, I kept very serious track of what we spent all of our money on while we were traveling around southeast Asia.

 Sometimes we thought we’d really gone wild only to look back at the book and see that actually we hadn’t spent much at all.
 Other times it tallied up far quicker than it was meant to and we were able to take note and reign it back it.

 It also means I can write incredibly detailed posts about how much it costs for two people to travel Thailand!

 In the 15 days that we spent in Bangkok and Northern Thailand, we spent a total of 14,726 Baht.
 That’s equivalent to about $420 USD.

 There are two in Bangkok and we stocked up on cash when we arrived in the city.
 You can take out a maximum of $200 at a time.
 You can also take money out of any ATM in Thailand without being charged by Citibank, but the bank that owns that ATM will definitely charge you.

 How Much Does Food Cost in Thailand?

 Food in Thailand is relatively cheap compared to other countries in South East Asia, but the portion sizes are significantly smaller.
-In total we spent 4,123 baht on food in Thailand.
+In total, we spent 4,123 baht on food in Thailand.
 That’s about $118 for two people for 15 days.

-We spent 754 Baht on breakfasts ($20).
-For breakfast we usually headed to a nearby 7-11 for yogurt or cereal and coffee.
+For breakfast, we usually headed to a nearby 7-11 for yogurt or cereal and coffee.
 If we were on the road or there wasn’t a 7-11, there was always a local shop to buy a Thai tea and an omelette with rice.

 We spent a total of 1,055 Baht on lunches ($30).
-For lunch we would go to a local place to have soup or meat and rice.
+For lunch, we would go to a local place to have soup or meat and rice.
 We used our Lonely Planet a lot in Thailand to find good restaurants as well as Paper Planes Blog for tips on places to eat in and around Chiang Mai.

 We spent a total of 1,550 Baht on dinners ($45).
-For dinner we would go to a night market and sample things from several different stalls.
+For dinner, we would go to a night market and sample things from several different stalls.
 Chiang Mai, Chiang Rai, and Pai have excellent night markets with tons of great options.

 We spent a total of 764 Baht on snacks ($21).
 We snacked frequently, mostly because the food was so good, but also because the portions were quite small.
 We splurged most on fruit, fresh juices, and Thai iced tea whenever we spotted somewhere that looked good.

-How Much Does Accommodation Cost in Thailand?
+How Much are Hotels in Thailand?

-For 15 nights in Bangkok and Northern Thailand, we spent a total of 4,170 Baht ($118).
-We never paid more than 300 Baht ($8.50) for a private room usually with it’s own bathroom.
+For 2 weeks in Thailand costs for hotels including nights in Bangkok and Northern Thailand, we spent a total of 4,170 Baht ($118).
+We never paid more than 300 Baht ($8.50) for a private room usually with its own bathroom.

-The most expensive place up North was probably Chiang Mai.
+The most expensive place up north was probably Chiang Mai.
 We walked around quite a few places before we found somewhere for 300 Baht.